 Furthermore, consent from users must be obtained separately and contractual clauses relating to consent must be specifically highlighted.
 Brazilian courts have applied joint and several liability among all entities that shared and/or used personal data subject to a breach.
 See "Item 3.
-Key Information-D. Risk factors-Risks Relating to our Business and Industry-Unauthorized disclosure, destruction or modification of data, through cybersecurity breaches, computer viruses or otherwise or disruption of our services could expose us to liability, protracted and costly litigation and damage our reputation."

-On August 14, 2018, the Brazilian President signed Law No. 13,709 (Lei Geral de Proteção de Dados, or the LGPD), a comprehensive data protection law establishing general principles and obligations that apply across multiple economic sectors and contractual relationships.
+Key Information-D. Risk Factors-Risks Relating to our Business and Industry-Unauthorized disclosure, destruction or modification of data, through cybersecurity breaches, computer viruses or otherwise or disruption of our services could expose us to liability, protracted and costly litigation and damage our reputation."
+On August 14, 2018, the Brazilian President approved Law No. 13,709 (Lei Geral de Proteção de Dados, or the LGPD), a comprehensive data protection law establishing general principles and obligations that apply across multiple economic sectors and contractual relationships.
 The LGPD establishes detailed rules for the collection, use, processing and storage of personal data and is expected to affect all economic sectors, including the relationship between customers and suppliers of goods and services, employees and employers and other relationships in which personal data is collected, whether in a digital or physical environment.

-Moreover, on December 28, 2018, the President enacted Provisional Measure No. 869 of 2018, which amended certain provisions of the LGPD and created the ANPD.
-The ANPD will be a administrative body, connected to the Cabinet of the Presidency, with technical autonomy, but no financial and budgetary autonomy.
+Moreover, Law No. 13,853/19 amended certain provisions of the LGPD and created the ANPD.
+The ANPD will be an administrative body, connected to the Cabinet of the Presidency, with technical autonomy, but no financial and budgetary autonomy.
 The ANPD is expected to have the following responsibilities, among others: (i) enact rules and regulations relating to data protection; (ii) analyze and interpret, in the administrative sphere, matters relating to the LGPD; (iii) request access to information from data controllers and processors; (iv) supervise processing activities and impose sanctions; and (v) promote cooperation with international and transnational data protection authorities, among others.
-Provisional Measure No. 869 of 2018 also extended the original term of 18 months for companies to become compliant with the LGPD to 24 months.
+Law No. 13,853/19 also extended the original term of 18 months for companies to become compliant with the LGPD to 24 months.
 In this regard, the LGPD will become effective in August 2020, by which date all legal entities will be required to conform their data processing activities to these new rules.
 A comprehensive data mapping of the company's personal data flows and the subsequent review of internal and external documents and procedures, as well as the negotiation of contractual amendments regulating data sharing are examples of adaptations required for compliance with the LGPD.